w3ngm0/civ-ipriot-smiley/knowledge_and_evidence.md

 > Abstraction is the process of hiding complexity of implemented code.
 For example, a driver
 > driving a car will see the car as an object with its own unique behaviour.
 But whatever
 > the complexity is behind driving that car is unknown or hidden from the driver.
+> The implementation of abstraction in Smiley is demonstrated in the Happy class.
+It has
+> functionality for a happy expression and blinking behaviour but these details of how the
+> Smiley does or displays the pixels of the behaviours are hidden from the user.
+> So when the user is using the blink() method in Happy class and calling it they don't need to
+> understand the internal workings of how the eyes are drawn, updated or display the LED
+> matrix, but we just simply interact and use the blink() method using self.pixels and
+> self.show() to display and update the face.

 3. What is the name of the process of deriving from base classes?
 What is its purpose in this project?
 (Max 150 words)